pluserovsky/pwr/README.md

 # pwr
-project from 2015 to january 2018 in one repository
+projects from 2015 to january 2018 in one repository